Church of St. Nicholas, Vrlika

-The Church of Sаint Nicholas (Црква Светог Оца Николе) is a Serbian Orthodox church in the town of Vrlika, located in Northern Dalmatia, Croatia.
+The Church of Saint Nicholas (Црква Светог Оца Николе) is a Serbian Orthodox church in the town of Vrlika, located in Northern Dalmatia, Croatia.

 History

 Built in 1618, the Orthodox church dedicated to Saint Nicholas is the oldest religious object built in Vrlika.
 A bell tower was added and consecrated by hieromonk Vikentija (Stojisavljević) from Dragović monastery in 1801 and its current iconostas dates from the mid-19th century.

 Throughout the centuries, the church was the target multiple arson attempts during world wars and most recently, the Yugoslav Civil War.
 On 28 May 1972, the church was severely damaged in a fire set by Croatian nationalists during the Croatian Spring crisis, only to be restored two years later on 26 May 1974.
 Between 1990 and 1991, explosives were planted around the church several times by Croatian nationalists.

 Starting in 2015, renovations were made to the church with new doors, windows and a new metal staircase leading up to the bell tower.
 A complete restoration of the church exterior facade was also included in the project which cost approximately one hundred thousand Euros raised by Vrlika's Serbian Orthodox faithful from all around the world.

 In August 2018, the Serbian Orthodox inhabitants of Vrlika along with many Vrlika Serbs from the diaspora, congregated in Vrlika to celebrate the 400 year anniversary of the church.